fhgrings/Cloud-Native/Vinicius-Kroth/TollAPIDocker/README.md

 <h1><strong>Running Docker</strong></h1>

 <b>First of all it's important to mention that this tutorial consider that the reader uses and UNIX based version of OS,
-and already have docker properly installed on it, if you haven'tm here's a link that may clarify things</b>
+and already have docker properly installed on it.
+In case docker i'snt properly installed, you can follow the link below as a  guidance for a correc installation.</b>

 Link: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04